 With a logic-level n-channel MOSFET used as a low-side switch, the control pin mainly has to provide a suitable gate voltage rather than a continuous gate current.
 In steady operation, that is usually easier for the microcontroller.
 The condition is important: the MOSFET must actually be rated to turn on well at your available gate voltage.

-Common Mistakes In Transistor Problems
+Frequent Confusions In Transistor Problems

+Using ICβIBI_C \approx \beta I_B in the wrong situation.
 That relation is most useful for active-region reasoning.
 It is not a safe assumption for every switching design.

+Treating MOSFET threshold voltage as the turn-on voltage you need.
 A MOSFET can be above threshold and still perform poorly as a switch.
 Always check the condition under which the device reaches low on-resistance.

+Forgetting that MOSFET gates are capacitive.
 Gate current is usually tiny in steady state, but the gate still has to charge and discharge during switching.
 That matters when speed matters.

+Ignoring heat.
 Any transistor that drops significant voltage while carrying current can dissipate significant power.
 Real components have thermal limits.

 Why This Matters In Physics

+Transistors connect semiconductor physics to real devices.
+A BJT depends on carrier injection across junctions, while a MOSFET depends on an electric field that controls a channel.
 If that physical picture is clear, the circuit behavior feels much less arbitrary.
-You are not memorizing symbols on a diagram.
-You are tracking how charge and fields control current.
+You are not memorizing symbols on a diagram; you are tracking how charge and fields control current.

 Need help with a problem?